goldest-star/video-stabilization/README.md

 ## Installation

-You can download the installer from releases or build from source using CMake.
+You can build from source using CMake.

 ## To Do